vikingnope/code-sprint/browser-extension/README.md

 1. **First Time Setup - Request Permissions**
    - Click the extension icon in your browser toolbar
-   - Click "Send Sample Alert" button
+   - Click "Simulate New Transaction" button
    - **This will trigger the permission request**
    - Look for a notification permission prompt from your browser
    - Click "Allow" when prompted